QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 $$

-We'll use these objects to state the following useful facts
+We'll use these objects to state a useful property in asset pricing theory.

 ### Laws of iterated expectations and iterated values